About the NBCRNA

-The National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) is the nation’s certifying body for the initial and continued certification of the nearly 54,000 Certified Registered Nurse Anesthetists (CRNAs).
+The National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) is the nation’s certifying body for the initial, continued and subspecialty certification of the more than 55,000 Certified Registered Nurse Anesthetists (CRNAs).
 Our primary responsibility is to guard the well-being of the public by seeking to ensure that those who secure the CRNA credential have the necessary knowledge and skills to practice safely and effectively.
 We accomplish our mission through the development and implementation of credentialing programs that support lifelong learning among nurse anesthetists.

-There are nearly 54,000 certified registered nurse anesthetists (CRNAs) in the United States working in every
+There are more than 55,000 certified registered nurse anesthetists (CRNAs) in the United States working in every

 Board of Directors